Church history and the sands of time ... learning lessons from the past for today and the future (Photograph: Patrick Comerford)

 Methodists too believe in their memories that we have forced them out of the Church.

-Think of Catholic memory of “souperism” and the Achill and Ventry missions.
+Think of Catholic memory of ‘souperism’ and the Achill Mission in Co Mayo and the Ventry Mission in Co Kerry.
 How can Nangle and mission in Achill be seen in a positive light today?

 Church history and interfaith dialogue: